DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion: Experiments

 \subsection{Higher-Resolution Class-to-Image Generation}

 After validating our method on text-to-image generation, we next test whether its consistency gains transfer to the core task of class-conditional generation on ImageNet~\citep{russakovsky2015imagenet}.
 We apply \method\ on FiTv2~\citep{wang2024fitv2scalableimprovedflexible}, a flexible DiT trained on multiple resolutions.
 Specifically, we use the FiTv2-XL/2 variant ($675$M parameters), which was trained at a maximum resolution of $256 \times 256$, and test it on resolutions $320 \times 320$ and $384 \times 384$.
-We consider three baselines—PI, NTK-aware interpolation, and YaRN—against their \method-enhanced variants (\app-PI, \app-NTK, \app-YaRN).
+We compare the standard extrapolation methods (PI, NTK-aware, YaRN) and TASR against our \method\ variants (\app-PI, \app-NTK, \app-YaRN).
 All models are evaluated on the ImageNet validation set ($50,000$ images).
 We report FID~\citep{heusel2017gans}, sFID~\citep{nash2021generating}, Inception Score (IS)~\citep{salimans2016improved}, Precision, and Recall~\citep{kynkäänniemi2019improved}.
 Quantitative results are reported in Tab.~\ref{tab:fitv2_highres}, show that, as with FLUX, \method\ consistently improves over all vanilla baselines, with \app-YaRN achieving the best overall performance.
 Notably, PI severely underperforms relative to base FiTv2, highlighting its ineffectiveness for image generation due to the loss of high-frequency details.